tangentsoft/mysqlpp/README-Unix.txt

 Platform Variations
 ~~~~~~~~~~~~~~~~~~~
-    This file has instructions that are the same for all Unix variants
+    This file only covers details common to all Unix variants
     supported by MySQL++.
 For platform-specific details, see the
     file appropriate to your OS: